Palto Alto PCNSE Practice Exam Questions

 Explanation:

-ECDHE stands for Elliptic Curve Diffie-Hellman
+B. ECDHE (Elliptic Curve Diffie-Hellman Ephemeral):

 An auditor is evaluating the configuration of Panorama and notices a discrepancy between the Panorama template and the local firewall configuration.
 When overriding the firewall configuration pushed from Panorama, what should you consider?